Park-Jeong-Ki/ALL-IN-ONE-CCTV/README.md

 Make sure to use CUDA Toolkit version 10.1 as it is the proper version for the TensorFlow version used in this repository. https://developer.nvidia.com/cuda-10.1-download-archive-update2

-## Downloading Official YOLOv4 Pre-trained Weights (416, 608) , and DeepSORT Pre-trained Wehights
+## Downloading Official YOLOv4 Pre-trained Weights (416, 608) , and DeepSORT Pre-trained Weights

 Download pre-trained weights file: https://drive.google.com/file/d/1eU_9UjVwhpilSw4pL4curM-Hsu_qBqLA/view?usp=sharing